hamdan-basharat/WalkInThePark_Recursion-/README.md

 # WalkInThePark_Recursion-
-Uses recursion to simulate a 'walk in the park' using a grid of 1s and 0s
+This is a program uses recursion to simulate a 'walk in the park' using a grid of 1s and 0s, the program looks for a possible path to traverse and lets the user know if one is possible.
+Created on 11-23-2016